varunkat/Teachable-Challenge/Readme.md

 |       3       |      False      |
 |       7       |      False      |
 ```
-* Once this table was created, assume that a n X n size grid is created and respective (x,y) and index values are stored to grid_structure table as below
+* Once this above table was created, assume that a n x n size grid is created and respective (x,y) and index values are stored to grid_structure table as below
 ```
-table grid_structure;
+table grid_structure:

 |   size (int)  |   x_value (int)  |  y_value (int) |   index (int)   |
 |-------------- | -----------------| ---------------|-----------------|